Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: The graded Lie algebra of infinitesimal automorphisms of a multisymplectic manifold

-We can translate this structure of graded Lie algebra to the corresponding Hamiltonian forms in a similar way as it is done in symplectic geometry (see \cite{Ca96a} for more details on this construction).
+We can translate this structure of the graded Lie algebra to the corresponding Hamiltonian forms in a similar way to that in symplectic geometry (see \cite{Ca96a} for more details on this construction).
+In fact, we can define a graded Lie bracket on ${\tilde{\mathcal H}}^*(M)=\oplus_{p\geq 0}{\tilde{\mathcal H}}^p(M)$ as follows: